harris-ippp/harris-ippp.github.io/index.md

   An automatic script will collect work at 1:30am, Wednesday morning.
   _You are responsible for ensuring that your push was successful._
   A per-question rubric out of 4 is as follows:
-    * 0: No apparent effort -- the code is absent or effectively incomplete.
+    0. No apparent effort -- the code is absent or effectively incomplete.
-    * 1: A clear start has been made but the code hangs, crashes or otherwise provides an incomplete answer.
+    1. A clear start has been made but the code hangs, crashes or otherwise provides an incomplete answer.
-    * 2: The code is largely complete but gets the wrong answer.
+    2. The code is largely complete but gets the wrong answer.
 Readily identifiable modifications would result in a working solution.
 Commenting is absent or not meaningful.
-    * 3: The answer is correct and the code is readable but uncommented *OR* it is plagued by a single small error but well-commented.
+    3. The answer is correct and the code is readable but uncommented *OR* it is plagued by a single small error but well-commented.
-    * 4: The code is readable and idiomatic (pythonic), and employs the functionality covered in class to succinctly solve the problem.
+    4. The code is readable and idiomatic (pythonic), and employs the functionality covered in class to succinctly solve the problem.
-         The are are no bugs -- the solution is correct.
+         The are no bugs -- the solution is correct.
          The commenting is appropriate.
 If relevant, it runs "quickly."

 Since we may review challenging parts of the homeworks in class on Wednesday, late work submitted within one week will count for 80%; notify the TAs to 'pull' it when it is complete.
-You must complete eight out of the nine assignments to pass the course.
+You must complete (make a concerted effort) on eight of the nine assignments to pass the course.
+(This includes pass/fail students.)

-## Final Projects (30%)
+## Final Projects (25%)

 Working in pairs, students will ask a simple policy question.
 To answer it they will identify at least two disjoint data sources, merge them, perform a simple but correct statistical analysis and create a simple (but possibly dynamic) dashboard to illustrate this.
 See [final](https://harris-ippp.github.io/final) for full details and due dates.
+A proposal including a dataset and a question is due in Week 5 (October 31).

+## Participation (10%)

+I hope that you will actively use the discussion board.
+Asking questions in a public forum means that I and the TAs do not have to answer the same questions repeatedly.
+It gives your classmates an opportunity to answer the questions.
+Asking good questions is an important and demanding skill.
+You will receive credit both for questions that demonstrate effort, as well as for answering your classmates.

+## Curve

+I expect to follow the standard Harris curve: 1/8 A, 1/4 A-, 1/4 B+, 1/4 B, 1/8 B-.
+If I feel that it better maps the effort of the class, I may instead adopt 1/6 A, 1/3 A-, 1/6 B+, 1/6 B, 1/6 B-, which is more generous almost everywhere.

 ## Plagiarism policy.